emberjs/rfcs/text/0000-rfc-stages.md

 ## Summary

 Ember's users should be able to look at an RFC and know more about how close it is to being part of a stable release.
 This proposal introduces explicit stages for RFCs, covering the steps from the initial draft to the shipped result.
-Inspired by TC39, these stages are a communication and collaboration tool tool.
+Inspired by TC39, these stages are a communication and collaboration tool.
 They can give the community greater visibility into Ember's development, encourage participation, and improve cross-team coordination.
 This RFC does not aim to substantially change the existing process, but rather apply labels to what already happens informally.

 ## Motivation